Chipdelmal/Chipdelmal.github.io/_artsci/2022-04-04-LegoOptimizer.md

 <center><img src="/media/lego/2022-04-02_10-43.png" style="width:25%;"><img src="/media/lego/2022-04-02_10-43_1.png" style="width:25%;"></center>

-This started the idea of coding an algorithm that could generate these kind of images with more colors and that included longer blocks.
+This sparked the idea of coding an algorithm that could generate these kind of images with more colors and that included longer blocks.
 Initially, we thought it'd be a somewhat run-of-the-mill optimization problem, but it took some image processing, run-length encoding, solving a multiple-knapsack problem, and some image decoding to get the whole task done!

 <center><img src="/media/lego/demo.png" style="width:100%;"></center>

 # Overview

+## Problem Statement
-Given a pixel-based image and a pool of colored blocks:

-1. Can I recreate the image with my available blocks?
+Given a pixel-based image and a pool of colored blocks, can I recreate the image with my available blocks?

-2. How should I arrange them so that I don't run out of them without the image being completed?
+  * If so, how should I arrange them so that I don't run out of them without the image being completed?
+  * If not, what blocks are missing for me to complete the image?

+## Assumptions

 Some things to note when simplifying the problem-space are: